-Uncommon international names for girls that are popular here on Nameberry (but not in the US, shhhh!) include Anjali, Cressida, Eira, Saoirse and Ziva.
+Uncommon international baby girl names that are popular here on Nameberry (but not in the US, shhhh!) include Anjali, Cressida, Eira, Saoirse and Ziva.
 And if you're looking for a truly unique international name for a girl, there are plenty of beautiful rare options in the list below, including Araluen, Demelza, Ismene, Mahalia and Zuleika.

 Along with Eira and Zora, other short and funky international girl names outside the US Top 1000 include Bijou, Daru, Ezri and Rio.
 Or if you prefer long, statement-making names, try Antonina, Cleophee, Endellion or Zipporah.

-Browse a selection of the best unusual international girl names below, or check out our full list of Cool International Girl Names for even more ideas!
+Browse a selection of the best unusual international girl names below, or check out our full list of International Baby Girl Names for even more ideas!

 Origin:Greek mythology name